 A big part of the Kolarbyn Ecolodge experience is having to fend for yourself, this includes sourcing and cooking your own food and fetching water from the well.
 The more organized can bring some basics along with them or the more adventurous can go out with help from the guides to find berries, mushrooms or fish.
 All the cooking equipment will be provided and you can also buy some ingredients for cooking basic outdoor meals.

 There are a lot of things to do at Kolarbyn Eco-Lodge such as fishing on the lake, long walks through the forest, swimming and rowing.
 Moose, beaver and wolf safaris are a real highlight here.
 There are also a couple of local towns you could go and have a look around - a lot to fit in around cutting wood, fetching water, picking and cooking your meals!

 Kolarbyn Eco-Lodge is located on Skärsjön lake just outside the small town of Skinnskatteberg about 1 hour 50 minutes from Stockholm.

 When to go

-The Kolarbyn Eco Lodge experience is possible all year round depending on what kind of experience and what animals you are looking for.
-However, mid-April until the end of September is the best period to come with comfortable weather for all to enjoy and many tours offered throughout the week.
-October - December is not recommended as the days are short and there is often a lot of wind and rain.
-January - February also has quite short days but there is snow and the lakes are frozen but your chances of seeing a wolf are increased as they walk across the lakes in search of food.
-During these months the activities on offer are the guided wildlife hikes and wolf tracking.
+The Kolarbyn Eco Lodge experience is possible from the end of April until the end of September, with comfortable weather for all to enjoy and many tours offered throughout the week.
 The last of the snow melts in April, when the animals start to become more active.
 From May - August everything is in full bloom and all activities are on offer.
 June is when all of the moose calves, wolf pups and beaver cubs are born so in July there is a hive of activity amongst the animals.